Pseudo and quasi quark PDF in the BFKL approximation: Conclusions

 By employing the high-energy operator product expansion, we have derived the high-energy behavior of the Ioffe-time distribution for the quark non-local operator.
 This finding bears considerable importance for lattice calculations, which are not optimally suited for computing large Ioffe-time behavior.
 In order to obtain the pseudo distribution from lattice calculations, an extrapolation for extensive Ioffe-time values is required prior to conducting the Fourier transform.

-In Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, we exhibit this significant Ioffe-time behavior, demonstrating that the Ioffe-time amplitude at leading and next-to-leading twist corrections exhibits a large Ioffe-time parameter behavior that aligns with the results obtained through lattice calculations in Ref. \cite{Joo:2020spy}.
+In Fig. \ref{Fig:IofAm-twistSadBFKLReIm}, we presented the Ioffe-time behavior, demonstrating that the Ioffe-time amplitude at leading and next-to-leading twist corrections exhibits a large Ioffe-time parameter behavior that aligns with the results obtained through lattice calculations in Ref. \cite{Joo:2020spy}.
 Nonetheless, our analysis also indicates that the leading and next-to-leading twist corrections are insufficient to accurately characterize the behavior determined from the complete BFKL result.

-To strengthen our findings, we evaluated a model without saturation effects in Section \ref{sec:IoffetimePhoton}.
-Our assessment confirmed that both the pattern of the twist expansion and the behavior of the first two leading twists at high Ioffe-time parameters are not exclusive to the GBW model.
+Indeed, the higher twist corrections become more important at larger Ioffe-time parameters.
+While lattice calculations are, in principle, capable of capturing all twist effects, their restriction to lower values of Ioffe-time parameters prohibit them from adequately capturing the domain where the higher twist effects bear the same weight as the leading ones.
+Consequently, lattice calculations limited to low Ioffe-time parameters likely remain valid only for the first two twist effects which align well with the dynamics as described by DGLAP.
+To strengthen our findings, we evaluated a model without saturation effects in Section \ref{sec:IoffetimePhoton} (see Fig. \ref{Fig:Ioffephotontwist}).
+The assessment confirmed that both the pattern of the twist expansion and the behavior of the first two leading twists at high Ioffe-time parameters are not exclusive to the GBW model.

 Subsequently, we performed an explicit Fourier transform for both the pseudo-PDF and quasi-PDF from the Ioffe-time amplitude.
 The pseudo-PDF, demonstrated in Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}, follows the expected result in the saddle point approximation, capturing the BFKL resummation (resummation of all twists) and exhibiting an expected rising behavior for small $x_B$ values.
 Conversely, the quasi-PDF resulted in a different and unusual behavior, reaffirming that they are unsuited for small-$x_B$ studies as was previously observed in the gluon case~\cite{Chirilli:2021euj}.